opensearch-project/ml-commons/docs/remote_inference_blueprints/cohere_connector_chat_blueprint.md

     {
       "output": [
         {
+          "name": "response",
+          "dataAsMap": {
-            "response_id": "f92fdef6-e43c-465f-a2b8-45772b9ef39d",
+            "response_id": "b0f6eaf6-3f63-418b-9178-a5db8431e55e",
-            "text": "The weather on Thursday, February 1, 2018, in London will be an overcast high of 13°C and a low of 10°C. Unfortunately, I cannot give you a detailed weather forecast for the next ten days in London, as it varies considerably across different sources.
-Would you like to know more about the weather on any particular day within the next ten?", "generation_id": "76e5c68c-a3ca-40a0-91a9-20315f52b4c4",
+            "text": """Here is the current weather and forecast for London, UK:

+            **Current Weather:**

+            - Temperature: 26.0°C (79°F)
+            - Conditions: Cloudy with occasional sunny spells
+            - Humidity: 62%
+            - Wind: 3 mph (5 km/h) (NW)
+            - Visibility: 10 km (6 miles)

+            **Forecast for the next few days:**

+            The weather in London will continue to be moderately warm for the next few days with temperatures reaching 27°C (81°F) on Saturday.
+The coming days will be mostly cloudy with occasional sunny spells and chances of light rain throughout the weekend.

+            Make sure to carry an umbrella if you are going outside, and consider using sunscreen as and when required.

+            If you would like a more detailed or specific weather forecast for London, let me know, and I'll be happy to provide it!""", "generation_id": "89c59a14-f099-4100-95b0-7d0d68104f4b",
+            "finish_reason": "COMPLETE",
             "token_count": {
-                "prompt_tokens": 1523,
+              "prompt_tokens": 70,
-                "response_tokens": 74,
+              "response_tokens": 189,
-                "total_tokens": 1597,
+              "total_tokens": 259,
-                "billed_tokens": 81
+              "billed_tokens": 248
             },
             "meta": {
-                ...
+              "api_version": {
+                "version": "1"
               },

-            "documents": [
-                ...
+              "billed_units": {
+                "input_tokens": 59,
+                "output_tokens": 189
+              }
+            }
+          }
+        }
       ],
-            "search_results": [
-                ...
-            ],
-            "tool_inputs": null,
-            "search_queries": [
-                ...
-            ]
-        }
-      ]
+      "status_code": 200
     }
   ]
 }